 Ask yourself the reason you can’t stop thinking about someone who doesn’t love you back, why it’s hard for your to let go of someone even when you’re convinced there’s no way to date them or get them to love you back.

 On the other hand, if you do think there’s still a chance, or you haven’t approached them yet, try these 18 risk-free and successful ways to tell someone you like them without actually ever revealing your feelings for them.

 Your mind doesn’t want to accept that it’s over.
 It’s easier to live in denial and continue fantasizing about them.
 Sometimes, even obsessing over a heartbreak can feel oddly satisfying.
 You’re inflicting pain upon yourself, and that feels pleasurable!

-At the end of it all, through my turmoil and pain, I learnt a few things that helped me stop thinking about someone you like, especially when they don’t like you back.
+At the end of it all, through my turmoil and pain, I learned a few things and practical ways that helped me stop thinking about someone I like, especially when they don’t like you back.
 [Read: 15 powerful rules to forget someone you once cared for]

 You may have your own reasons to stop thinking of someone.

 While the reasons to stop missing someone may be plenty, the ways are all similar.

 Here are the most powerful and, yet, easiest tips on how to stop missing someone and realize where you’re going wrong at the same time.
 Try all of them, one at a time, and you’ll start to find yourself again in no time.